 To return to literary studies, while our own initial project is focusing on academic literary criticism of the post-war period, the methodology could equally be applied to earlier aspects of literary reception.
 We are interested to examine whether patterns of citation change measurably since English literature is established as a discipline in the late nineteenth century.
 Going even further back, our methodology could equally be applied to quotations of literary works in non-academic formats, whether non-fiction (newspapers, journals, essays) or other literary works (citations of Shakespeare in Romantic poetry, say).

 Our own next steps in this project will be to expand our corpus of quoted texts—the single texts whose citations we are tracing.
 Do similar patterns of citation apply to Eliot’s other novels?
 Do they apply to novels by Dickens, or by Austen?
 These analyses will allow us to begin to formulate general hypotheses about patterns of quotation within literary scholarship of recent decades, while also offering unprecedented insights into the works of each of these authors.

-Literature*, ed.
-Ursula K. Heise, Dudley Andrew, Alexander Beecroft, Jessica Berman, David Damrosch, Guillermina De Ferrari, César Domínguez, Barbara Harlow, and Eric Hayot (London: Routledge, forthcoming in 2017).
+Dennis Tenen, “Digital Displacement,” in Futures of Comparative Literature, ed.
+Ursula K. Heise, Dudley Andrew, Alexander Beecroft, Jessica Berman, David Damrosch, Guillermina De Ferrari, César Domínguez, Barbara Harlow, and Eric Hayot (London: Routledge, forthcoming in 2017). ↩︎